ayberkozcan/expense-tracker-app/README.md

 ## Overview

-Expense Tracker is a simple application that helps users track their daily expenses, categorize spending, and manage their budget efficiently.
+The Expense Tracker is a simple application designed to help users manage their personal finances by tracking their income and expenses.
+Users can add, edit, and delete transactions while viewing a summary of their financial activities.

 ### Features